-No dealer, broker, salesperson or other person has been authorized by the Authority or by the Underwriters to give any information or to make any representations other than as contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+No dealer, broker, salesperson or other person has been authorized by the Authority or by any of the Underwriters listed upon the front cover of this Official Statement (collectively, the "Underwriters") to give any information or to make any representations other than as contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Offered Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
 This Official Statement is not to be construed as a contract with purchasers or Holders of the Offered Bonds.

-The Underwriters listed on the front cover of this Official Statement (the "Underwriters") have provided the following statement for inclusion in this Official Statement.
-The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, their respective responsibilities to investors under the federal securities laws as applicable to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.
+The Underwriters have provided the following statement for inclusion in this Official Statement.
+The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applicable to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.

 The information in this Official Statement concerning The Depository Trust Company, New York, New York ("DTC"), and DTC's book-entry-only system has been obtained from DTC.
-None of the Authority, any of its advisors or the Underwriters has independently verified, makes any representation regarding or accepts any responsibility for the accuracy, completeness or adequacy of such information.
+None of the Authority, any of its advisors or the Underwriters have independently verified, make any representation regarding or accepts any responsibility for the accuracy, completeness or adequacy of such information.